-Stan has over 15 published research publications, is a peer reviewer for the International Journal of Cybersecurity Intelligence and Cybercrime, Online Journal of Public Health Informatics, and an Editorial Review Board member for the International Association for Computer Information Systems.
+Stan has over 17 published research publications, is a peer reviewer for the International Journal of Cybersecurity Intelligence and Cybercrime, Online Journal of Public Health Informatics, and is an Editorial Review Board member for the International Association for Computer Information Systems.
 He is a member of several associations, including the FBI Infragard, IEEE, ISC(2), and is a Certified Information Systems Security Professional (CISSP).
-He holds an MS in Management of Information Systems from the New Jersey Institute of Technology and a BS in Electrical Engineering Technology from Fairleigh Dickinson University and is currently enrolled in a Doctor of Philosophy (Ph.D.) program in Information Technology with a concentration in Information Security Systems/Cybersecurity.
+He holds an MS in Management of Information Systems from the New Jersey Institute of Technology and a BS in Electrical Engineering Technology from Fairleigh Dickinson University and is currently enrolled (starting dissertation cycle) in a Doctor of Philosophy (Ph.D.) program in Information Technology with a concentration in Information Security Systems/Cybersecurity.

 He is also the founder and President of the Cloud Security Alliance New Jersey Chapter, a Fellow at the Institute for Critical Infrastructure Technology, and the Higher Education SIG leader for the NJ InfraGard.